 The takeaway from this message is that merely slowing down would cause a dramatic reduction in vehicle crashes.
-In vehicular crashes, the risk of fatality increases, the higher the speed of impact is.
-A car crash at 80km/hr equals a risk of death over 20 times higher than a collision at 30km/hr.
+In vehicular crashes, the risk of fatality increases the faster the impact occurs.
+A car crash at 80 km/hr equals a risk of death over 20 times higher than a collision at 30 km/hr.

-The reason for this is simple physics; when a collision happens, the kinetic energy from the moving vehicle has to be transferred to something.
-Some of the kinetic energy will be absorbed by the car, but only some.
-The rest will be transferred to whatever the car is hitti
+The reason for this is simple physics: when a collision happens, the kinetic energy from the moving vehicle has to be transferred to something.
+Some of the kinetic energy will be absorbed by the car.
+The rest will be transferred to whatever the car is.

-ng: whether it’s a tree, a wall, a lamppost or a person.
+whether it’s a tree, a wall, a lamppost, or a person.

 Airbags, while a fixture in most modern vehicles, do not make for a replacement for a seatbelt.
-Airbags are designed to cushion the impact of people who are already wearing a seatbelt and who are sat properly in their seat.
+Airbags are designed to cushion the impact of people who are already wearing a seatbelt and who are sitting properly in their seats.

 It’s ideal that your fleet tracking software is able to monitor the use of seatbelts by your drivers.
 The Geotab suite (see here) is one of those that are able to demonstrate to you your drivers’ seatbelt use.

 Recommended: More about Geotab Telematics